Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Messaging.CustomMessagingManager.md

 <div class="markdown level0 summary">

-The manager class to manage custom messages, note that this is different from the NetworkingManager custom messages.
+The manager class to manage custom messages, note that this is different from the NetworkManager custom messages.
 These are named and are much easier to use.

 </div>